-MAVENCLAD will continue to treat your MS over the 2 treatment years-even when you're not actively taking it.
+MAVENCLAD will continue to treat your MS over the

+2 treatment years-even when you're not actively taking it.

-Certain medicines can increase your risk of getting an infection; have had a recent vaccination or are scheduled to receive any vaccinations; have heart failure; have or have had cancer; have liver or kidney problems; are breastfeeding or plan to breastfeed.
+Tell your healthcare provider if you have had a recent vaccination or are scheduled to receive any vaccinations; have heart failure; have or have had cancer; have liver or kidney problems; are breastfeeding or plan to breastfeed.
 It is not known if MAVENCLAD passes into your breast milk.
 Do not breastfeed on the days on which you take MAVENCLAD, and for 10 days after the last dose.